Inflectra/spira-documentation/docs/About/roadmap.md

 - **Cross application tagging**: Tag support to provide a flexible way to connect different artifacts together, including resources.
 Add the ability to use mentions (eg @amycribbins) to reference a user or artifact in descriptions and comments.
 - **More control and visibility of notifications**: Notifications can be triggered by changes to releases, and by changes to an artifact’s custom properties.
 Notifications can be flagged to a user and viewed by them from inside the application.
 - **Improved ‘first-time’ experience**: When the main administrator first logs in, a new welcome screen will guide them in setting up the application or to get help doing so.
-- **Simplified integration with third party tools**: clearer integration guidance in-app to make syncing with tools like JIRA and ADO quicker and easier.
 - **Review Center**: A single, central place to view all the areas across the application where your review is needed.
 This will streamline and simplify how know what they need to review and sign off and how that review is carried out.

+## Wider ecosystem
+- **Simplified integration with third party tools**: clearer integration guidance in-app to make syncing with tools like JIRA and ADO quicker and easier.
 - **Improved extensibility**: Support for webhooks, increased API scope, potentially the ability for users to provide in-app UI changes to meet specific types of use case.